logicxd/aungmoe/public/pages/2019-01-05-things-i-didnt-know-about-being-a-developer.md

 out of college, most people I've had to work with were around my age and were usually from the area.
 At work, you'll see talented people from all over the world with different background and ethnicity.
-Which meant, they'll talk differently, which is fine and is actually great.
+Which meant, they'll talk differently, which is fine and is actually great but it'll be hard in the beginning.
 I think there's a lot to learn from analyzing how they talk and good for the brain to work harder to understand something that you're not used to.

 You're going to be practicing public speaking skills.
 From standup meetings to performing demos, you'll have to do public speaking.
 And as you get more and more